Miami Diet Doctor Shows You How You Can Drink Alcohol and Still Lose Weight

 4. Alcohol Encourages Overeating, Increases Food Mistakes

-Secrets in Drinking Alcohol, Having Fun & Still Loosing Weight
+Alcohol and Weight Loss: Secrets to Drinking, Having Fun, & Still Loosing Weight

 - Chose the “right” alcohol beverage